OpenNebula/docs/source/vmware_cluster_deployment/vmware_storage_setup/migrate_images_between_kvm_and_vcenter.rst

 .. image:: /images/market_migrate_qcow2_vmdk_2.png
     :align: center

-3. When we download a vmdk image from the marketplace, a template is automatically created along with the image.
-However, we need a template with a valid vcenter reference for your cloud.
-We need to define an empty template in vcenter and import it into OpenNebula.
+3. When we download a VDMK image from the Marketplace, a template is automatically created along with the image.
+However, we need a template with a valid vCenter reference for your cloud.
+We need to define an empty template in vCenter and import it into OpenNebula.

 .. image:: /images/market_migrate_qcow2_vmdk_3.png
     :align: center